Skip to Main Content

 MISSION:

-The Lehman College Counselor Education program develops culturally affirming, ethical, caring, data-informed school and clinical mental health counselors with intersectional expertise in urban, economically and linguistically diverse settings.
+The Lehman College Clinical Mental Health Counseling program develops culturally affirming, ethical, caring, data-informed school and clinical mental health counselors with intersectional expertise in urban, economically and linguistically diverse settings.
 Counselor candidates promote social justice advocacy and leadership in their scholarly, clinical, assessment, evaluation, and counseling program implementation.
 School Counselors develop academic, social-emotional, and career/college competencies for all K-12 students to help close opportunity and attainment gaps.
 Clinical Mental Health Counselors develop social-emotional, career, and mental health competencies for individuals, groups, couples, and families of all ages and close affordability and access gaps.
-The Counselor Education program emphasizes collaboration, kindness, reflection, self- and group- awareness, and mutual respect centering anti-racist and anti-oppression practices.
+The Clinical Mental Health Counseling program emphasizes collaboration, kindness, reflection, self- and group- awareness, and mutual respect centering anti-racist and anti-oppression practices.

 PROGRAM OBJECTIVES: